MicrosoftDocs/bot-docs/articles/bot-design-pattern-handoff-human.md

 > between user and agent.
 For example, the bot may decide which response is appropriate
 > and simply ask the agent for confirmation to proceed.

+## Sample code

+For a complete sample that shows how to hand off conversations from bot to human using the Bot Builder SDK for Node.js, see the <a href="https://github.com/palindromed/Bot-HandOff" target="_blank">Bot-HandOff sample</a> in GitHub.

 ## Additional resources

 - [Dialogs](~/dotnet/dialogs.md)